farhanashrafdev/farhanashrafdev/README.md

 <h1 align="center">Hi 👋, I'm Farhan Ashraf</h1>
-<h3 align="center">Hi there 👋 A passionate student of CS who loves programming, Doing CS from a University but Improving my skills by open-source Education materials, by doing courses on Coursera from world top universities Want to become a pentester. working hard to make a bright future.
+<h3 align="center">A passionate student of CS who loves programming, Doing CS from a University but Improving my skills by open-source Education materials, by doing courses on Coursera from world top universities Want to become a pentester. working hard to make a bright future.
 Just give me 6 more years to prove myself!, and i will show you the real me</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mriceflame&label=Profile%20views&color=0e75b6&style=flat" alt="mriceflame" /> </p>